 Bruce is the Director of the Social Rights Advocacy Centre and a consultant retained by the Office of the High Commissioner on Human Rights to assist the Special Rapporteur on the Right to Adequate Housing.
-He has published many articles and book chapters on social rights and co-edited two books, including Advancing Social Rights in Canada.
-Bruce has played a leading role in promoting social rights internationally.
-He addressed the Constitutional Assembly in South Africa on the inclusion of socio-economic rights in its constitution.
-He was a founding member of ESCR-Net – an international network of NGOs and advocates for social rights and of its Strategic Litigation Working Group.
-He represented non-governmental organizations in the negotiation of a complaints procedure for social rights adopted by the UN General Assembly in 2008.
+He has published many articles and book chapters on social rights and has played a leading role in promoting social rights internationally.
+He addressed the Constitutional Assembly in South Africa on the inclusion of socio-economic rights in its constitution and continues to work with advocates there.
+He was a founding member of ESCR-Net – an international network of NGOs and advocates for social rights and is active with the Strategic Litigation Working Group.
+He represented non-governmental organizations in the negotiation of the historic complaints procedure for social rights adopted by the UN General Assembly in 2008.

 In Canada, Bruce has co-directed a major ten-year research project in social rights and has co-ordinated strategic litigation, including thirteen interventions at the Supreme Court of Canada by the Charter Committee on Poverty Issues.
-He was co-representative in the recent precedent-setting case before the UN Human Rights Committee on access to health care in Nell Toussaint v Canada and helped to frame the successful Charter challenge to restrictions on freedom of expression of charities in CWP v Canada.
-He is currently working with civil society organizations on proposals to ensure accountability and access to adjudication for the right to housing in the legislation implementing Canada’s National Housing Strategy.
+He was co-representative in the recent precedent-setting case before the UN Human Rights Committee on access to health care in Nell Toussaint v Canada and helped to develop the successful Charter challenge on freedom of expression of charities in Canada Without Poverty v Canada.
+He was a Commissioner on the Ontario Human Rights Commission from 2016-2019.
+He helped develop successful proposals to entrench the right to housing in the National Housing Strategy Act (2019) and is now working with civil society organizations to ensure its effective implementation.